-- If a student receives an in-school or out-of school suspension, he/she will serve the suspension on the next academic school day. - After serving an out-of-school suspension, the student will not be permitted to return to school until the parents/guardians have met with the administration. - A student is ineligible to participate (practice or compete in a game/match/etc...) in any after school activity on the date in which an in-school or out-of-school suspension is served. - Students who have served an in-school suspension (accumulated 36 demerits) cannot attend any field trip until the first academic day of the subsequent quarter.
-This includes the 8th grade class trip! - The work missed by a student during an out-of-school suspension must be picked up at school by the parent/guardian and be completed.
+If a student receives an in-school or out-of school suspension, he/she will serve the suspension on the next academic school day.

+- 1. After serving an out-of-school suspension, the student will not be permitted to return to school until the parents/guardians have met with the administration. - 2.
+A student is ineligible to participate (practice or compete in a game/match/etc...) in any after school activity on the date in which an in-school or out-of-school suspension is served. - 3.
+The work missed by a student during an out-of-school suspension must be picked up at school by the parent/guardian and be completed.
 The recorded grade for any assignment given during an out-of-school suspension will be full credit.
 If a test is given during an out-of-school suspension, the classroom teacher will give a re-test on the first day the student returns to class for full credit.
 If a test was given during an in-school suspension, the student will be required to take the test during the suspension for full credit.
 Major class projects that were due on a day of suspension will be accepted on the first day the student returns to class for full credit.

-Permanent Dismissal/Refusal to Register:
+Permanent Dismissal/Refusal to Register

 The permanent termination of a student's enrollment is a most serious matter and is invoked only as a last resort.
 Preferably, it should be preceded by at least one suspension.
 Prior to permanent dismissal, the student and the parents/guardians must be granted a hearing by the administration, the president of the Pastors' Board, and the teacher(s) involved, with consideration given to the extent of the school's previous efforts to remedy the problem.